frequency-chain/frequency/designdocs/provider_boosting_implementation.md

     // ...

     /// A period of `EraLength` blocks in which a Staking Pool applies and
-    /// when Staking Rewards may be earned. type RewardEra:  Parameter
+    /// when Provider Boost rewards may be earned. type RewardEra:  Parameter
                 + Member
                 + MaybeSerializeDeserialize